 The Atlantide is a personal electric submarine propelled by a water turbine.
 With its built-in driverless technology, it’s designed to keep novice divers at a safe distance from coral reefs to protect these fragile marine habitats.

 New and occasional divers can harm coral reefs simply by touching them or by getting too close.
 It would be possible to create a new kind of recreational vehicle to discover these reefs from a safe distance while keeping the experience an exciting adventure.
 The idea behind the Atlantide is to use it as a guided tour of the reef from a safe distance.

 The Atlantide would be equipped with a water-based organic battery used to power a water turbine located within its hull.
 When the vehicle leaves the beach, it would drive like a Sea-Doo personal watercraft, but much slower to reduce energy consumption.
 While approaching the diving site, the pilot would have full control of the vehicle.

-To free up the pilot and passenger, diving tanks would be located onboard the Atlantide.
+To free up the pilot and passenger, diving tanks would be located on-board the Atlantide.
 Therefore, the divers would only need to don air regulators and diving vests.
 There would be ways to secure the passengers to the vehicle.
-An the Atlantide’s shape would aim at minimising drag to reduce energy consumption.
+An the Atlantide’s shape would aim at minimizing drag to reduce energy consumption.

 What It’s Used For

 Every day, a lot of inexperienced divers are allowed near fragile coral reefs.
 One way to protect those reefs would be to use an automated submarine like the Atlantide.
 Riding such a vehicle to and from the reef would already be a really interesting adventure.
 The Atlantide could thus be used by beach resorts to ride around protected habitats.
 This new type of submarine could also be used by other divers to cover more ‘ground’ and explore new places under water.